In this section

 Introduction

-The purpose of this short guide is to inform you of the UK rules when selling goods online.
-Whether you are selling goods via your own website or through a third party such as an internet auction, marketplace or social media, you need to understand the rights of your consumers and how to contract legally.
+The purpose of this guide is to inform you of the rules when selling goods online from Great Britain.
+Whether you are selling goods via your own website or through a third party (such as an internet auction, marketplace or social media), you need to understand the rights of your consumers and how to contract legally.

 This guide will:

-• explain what your consumers rights are with regard to cancellations and returns, including timeframes
+- explain what rights your consumers have regarding cancellations and returns, including timeframes

 Online platforms and marketplaces may have their own thresholds to determine when a seller should be classed as a business - for example, based upon volume of sales.
 However, such thresholds are often for the platform's administrative purposes, and are different from the legal definition of a business or trader.

-The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (CCRs) define a consumer as a person who is buying goods for their own personal use "wholly or mainly" outside of their trade, business or profession.
-If you sell goods on an internet marketplace you are likely to be making them available to both consumers and businesses, and as such you will need to understand your consumers' rights.
+The CCRs define a consumer as a person who is buying goods for their own personal use "wholly or mainly" outside of their trade, business or profession.
+If you sell goods on an internet marketplace, you are likely to be making them available to both consumers and businesses, and as such you will need to understand your consumers' rights.

 If you are selling solely to businesses, where the item will be mainly used for business purposes, then parts of this guide may not apply.
-This guidance is aimed at business-to-consumer contracts.
+This guidance covers business-to-consumer contracts.

 Legal requirements when selling online

-With any sale, online or otherwise, consumers can expect goods to be of 'satisfactory quality', 'as described', 'fit for any purpose made known to the seller' and to comply with other trading standards laws such as those relating to product safety or unfair terms and commercial practices.
+Under the Consumer Rights Act 2015 (CRA), with any sale, online or otherwise, consumers can expect goods to be of 'satisfactory quality', 'as described', 'fit for any purpose made known to the seller'.
+More information on the CRA can be found in 'Selling and supplying goods'.

-See 'Pre-contractual information checklist' below for the information you are required to give in all cases.
+See the 'Pre-contractual information checklist' section below for the information you are required to give in all cases.
+See also 'Model contract terms'.

 Please do not assume that by providing some of the above information during the sign-up process with a particular online platform that the relevant information will automatically be made available in the required format to customers using the platform.